-The benchmark is a comparator against which the fund's performance can be measured.
-The index has been chosen as the fund's benchmark as it best reflects the scope of the fund's investment policy.
+The benchmark is a target which the fund seeks to achieve.
+The rate has been chosen as the fund's benchmark as it is an achievable performance target and best reflects the scope of the fund's investment policy.
 The benchmark is used solely to measure the fund's performance and does not constrain the fund's portfolio construction.
 The fund is actively managed.
-The investment manager has complete freedom in choosing which investments to buy, hold and sell in the fund.
-The fund's holdings may deviate significantly from the benchmark's constituents.
+The investment manager has complete freedom in choosing which assets to buy, hold and sell in the fund.

 Source: Morningstar, Inc and M&G, as at 31 March 2024.
 Returns are calculated on a price to price basis with income reinvested.
-Benchmark returns stated in USD terms.
+Benchmark returns stated in EUR terms.

 Performance charts © 2024 Morningstar Inc., All Rights Reserved.
-The information contained within: (1) is proprietary to Morningstar and/or its content providers; (2) may not be copied or distributed; and (3) is not warranted to be accurate, complete or timely.
+The Information contained within: (1) is proprietary to Morningstar and/or its content providers; (2) may not be copied or distributed; and (3) is not warranted to be accurate, complete or timely.
 Neither Morningstar nor its content providers are responsible for any damages or losses arising from any use of this information.